MaxBilyk1401/BookShop-TestApp/README.md

 Today, I'm presenting my test project that I've been working on for the past week.
 It's a small bookshop app where you can browse different book categories, select a specific book, and make a purchase on Amazon.

-Technical stacks used: UIKit, MVVM architecture with closures, auto layout programmatically, DRY, KISS, SOLID, Combine.
+Technical stacks used: UIKit, MVVM architecture with closures, auto layout programmatically, DRY, KISS, SOLID, CoreData.

 Supported devices: iPhone, iPad.
 Portrait and landscape orientations.